 What are the best cheap Xbox One games?

 If you are looking for some chilled out best cheap Xbox One games, then a puzzler like Snake Pass or Untitled Goose Game might be good for you.
 Untitled Goose Game is definitely the funnier game, while Snake Pass is a very unique challenge involving learning the ins and outs of snake movement.

 With smart writing and story to spare, Firewatch and Afterparty will suit players looking for the best cheap Xbox One games focused on narrative.
 There's still ways for you to interact, travelling around the game world looking for your next objectives, but these are games that take after books and TV shows rather than the arcadey experiences that initially defined what video games were.

 For more of a a mix of challenge and story, we'd recommend Hollow Knight or Celeste from the best cheap Xbox One games list.
 Celeste is all about precision platforming and a very personal story relating to your player character.
 Hollow Knight is more about exploring the world around you, and upgrading your character's abilities so you can reach more and more areas and defeat the enemies you find there.

-Killer Instinct and My Friend Pedro are our picks for mechanically deep games.
-Both are competitive, but Pedro is about getting high scores to compare with your rivals while KI lets you take them down with sweet sweet combos in a 1-on-1 fighting match.
-You can play these games for hours and hours and still learn how to improve, perfect for gamers looking for a cheap Xbox One game they can really get stuck into.
+Superhot: Mind Control Delete and My Friend Pedro are our picks of the best cheap Xbox One games if you value mechanical depth.
+You can play these games for hours and hours and still learn how to improve, perfect for gamers looking for a cheap Xbox One game they can really get stuck into and climb the leaderboards.

 If you stock up on the best cheap Xbox One games and find yourself in need of more storage space, you can buy one of the best external hard drives for PS4 and Xbox One.